 four states where something vaguely resembling single-piece-flow should theoretically occur.
 The four states are “quotation” (yellow) , “study” (blue), “contract” (green) and “execute” (red).
 The colors are the background color I chose as

-a title for the swimlane to visually distinguish it.
+a title for the online pharmacy swimlane to visually distinguish it.
 For each state, there are three sub-states that are not always the same.
 This is what a finished board looked like:

 Note that I used different colored tape to indicate internal columns from state-boundary columns.
 In the first board I had used gray tape, which I like more than the blue tape in this picture because it connotes better the idea of sub-columns.